-Spent in airports and air.
-Our quickest route to Berlin was to fly backwards to Chicago, go to Frankfurt and then to Berlin.
-We were super concerned about our robot cargo not making it on time.
+We spent the day in airports and airplanes.
+Our quickest route to fly backwards to Chicago, go to Frankfurt and then to Berlin.
+We were concerned about our cargo getting lost and not making it on time.

 Day 2: June 30

 We finally landed in Berlin after a 28 hour delay!
 We rented a Peugeot minivan and raced to Leipzig on the Autobahn.

 We were already late for the practice run where we get an item arrangement closest to the competition - a mock competition.
 Teams were mostly tweaking their perception parameters to adjust for the lighting conditions.